jorgEVOplasmids/expev_OXA-48/README.md

 ![fig_workflow-1](https://user-images.githubusercontent.com/105753869/169509501-fc2f43ce-16b8-4c6c-9548-237d69892ca2.png)

+*Summary scheme of the bioinformatic workflow carried out during this project.
+Input/intermediate data is shown in blue; output data is shown in green.*

 ## From raw reads to variant calling

 In order to automatize the execution of all the programs necessary for carrying out multiple steps of the analysis (Processing of raw reads + *De novo* assembly + Mapping against reference + Variant calling) the script **breseq_pipeline.sh** was developed.
 It wraps all the commands necessary for their execution from the UNIX terminal with the specific parameters indicated during the Materials and Methods section.